- Monday, 8 July 2019 at 11:19 pm

-The Gunditjmara peoples' Country, their relationship to Country, their innovation and their custodianship was recognised at a global level with the inclusion of the Budj Bim Cultural Landscape on UNESCO’s World Heritage on Saturday 6 July 2019.
+The Gunditjmara peoples' Country, their relationship to Country, their innovation and their custodianship was recognised at a global level with the inclusion of the Budj Bim Cultural Landscape on UNESCO’s World Heritage List on Saturday 6 July 2019.

 The strongest protection of our cultural sites is achieved when others learn to care and, today, the world has said they care.